 Read more information about vaccine safety from the CDC and NCDHHS.
 Additionally, NCDHHS’ 10 Facts You Should Know About COVID-19 Vaccines PDF includes answers to the most common questions.

-The CDC has updated quarantine recommendations for fully vaccinated persons — "fully vaccinated" means that at least two weeks have passed since a person has received the second dose of a two-dose vaccine or one dose of a single-dose vaccine.
+The CDC recently published new guidance for when you’ve been fully vaccinated — "fully vaccinated" means that at least two weeks have passed since a person has received the second dose of a two-dose vaccine or one dose of a single-dose vaccine.